amccollum/hashchange/README.md

 Usage with Ender
 ----------------
-After you install [Ender](http://ender.no.de), include `ender-hashchange` in your package:
+After you install [Ender](http://ender.no.de), include `hashchange` in your package:

-    ender add ender-hashchange
+    ender add hashchange